Properties of generalized Schwarzschild spacetimes with extra dimensions: Physical properties

-where $\sigma=r/a$.
-With the use of the dimensionless radial coordinate $\sigma$, we can depict the behavior of the Kretschmann scalar in two cases with different signs of constant $a$ in one plot.
-Positive values of $\sigma$ correspond to positive constant $a$, and negative $\sigma$ corresponds to negative $a$ because the radial coordinate $r$ may be only positive.
-The right-hand side of (\ref{eq:kr}) is plotted in Fig. \ref{fig:kretschmann} for some numbers of extra dimensions $n$, including the limit $n\to\infty$.
+We can see that for $n=0$ and $n=1$, there is no difference from the Schwarzschild spacetime, $K=K_{\textrm{Schw.}}$.
 Unless $a=0$, there is always the central singularity at $r=0$.
-In the case with positive $a$, there is no additional singularity, but for negative values of constant $a$, the Kretschmann scalar indicates a singularity at the horizon, $r=-a$ or $\sigma=-1$.
+In the case with positive $a$, there is no additional singularity, but for negative values of constant $a$, the Kretschmann scalar indicates a singularity at the horizon, $r=-a$, for $n\geq 2$.
 Other examples of such singularities can be found, for example, in \cite{san,pul}.

-2mm Another hint of a horizon singularity for negative values of $a$ can be found by investigating radial null geodesics.
-For an ingoing null geodesic, we can use a parameterization of the radial coordinate as $r=-a+\Delta-\lambda$, where $\Delta$ is a positive constant, and $\lambda$ is the geodesic parameter with values in the interval $\lambda\in[0,\Delta]$.
-It is sufficient to assume the smallness of $\Delta$ compared to $|a|$.
-At $\lambda=0$ the ingoing signal starts near the horizon, and at $\lambda=\Delta$ it reaches it.
-In the case with the trivial extension of the Schwarzschild spacetime (\ref{eq:trivial}), the amount of the coordinate time needed for a signal to complete this path can be calculated as

-and this integral diverges.
-This indicates only a coordinate type of singularity because the derivative of the radial coordinate with respect to the parameter of the null geodesic is regular on the horizon, and the same is true also for mass particles radially approaching the horizon, where the derivative is with respect to their proper time.
-This is the same behavior as with the Schwarzschild metric without extra dimensions.
-In the nontrivial case with the spacetime metric (\ref{eq:metric}) for the considered ingoing signal, the amount of coordinate time needed to reach the horizon is given by

-where the last expression is the result in the leading order of the approximation of small $\Delta/|a|$ for $n>0$.
-We can see that this result is finite which indicates that singularity of the $g_{00}$ component of the metric is not caused by an inappropriate choice of the time coordinate, but rather it suggests a physical singularity, already revealed by the Kretschmann scalar.

-2mm Another approach to characterization of properties of spacetimes is based on Landau--Lifshitz stress-energy pseudotensor \cite{ll} providing definition of conserved quantities.
-In a $D$-dimensional spacetime a conserved $D$-momentum $P^{\mu}$ associated with a $D-1$ dimensional space-volume region $\Omega$ can be calculated as